zevarito/mixpanel/README.md

 We will merge PR for bugs for a little period of time, but no new features will be added.

-# Upgrade to 4.1.0 to avoid XSS Vulnerability

 [Official Gem repository](https://github.com/mixpanel/mixpanel-ruby)

+# Needed updates

+Upgrade to version 4.1.0 to avoid XSS Vulnerability

 ## Table of Contents